Cloudmersive/Cloudmersive.APIClient.Java/docs/ConvertDocumentApi.md

 Get document type information

 Auto-detects a document&#39;s type information; does not require file extension.
 Analyzes file contents to confirm file type.
+Even if no file extension is present, the auto-detect system will reliably analyze the contents of the file and identify its file type.
+Supports over 100 image file formats, Office document file formats, PDF, and more.

 ### Example
 ```java